nskobelevs/evaluator/README.md

 ### Operators

 - `equal` / `==` - Evaluates strict equality.
 Supports arbitrary JSON and will perform deep equality checks.
-The input and value types must be equal.
+Does not perform any kind of type coercion so can only evaluate to true if both the input and value types are equal.
 - `notEqual` / `!=` - Evalutes strict inequality.
 Shorthand for wrapping `equal` in `not` so same restrictions as for `equal` apply.
 - Mathematical operators - The input and value type must both be `number`.
   - `greater` / `>`